wonkodv/hanstool/docs/FRONTENDS.md

 FRONTENDS
 =========

-You can easily implement a new Frontend by making a module that has these two functions:
+You can easily implement a new Frontend by making a module that has these functions:
 *   `start()`: This is called from the main thread and should emsure that the frontend is ready to run.
 *   `loop()`: This is called from a frontend specific thread and